beancount/ledger2beancount/docs/manual.md

 ### Links

-Beancount differentiates between tags and links whereas ledger doesn't. ledger2beancount offers two mechanisms to convert ledger tags and metadata to links.
+Beancount differentiates between tags and links whereas ledger doesn't.
+Links can be used in beancount to link several transactions together. ledger2beancount offers two mechanisms to convert ledger tags and metadata to links.